Emu-gators/floppy-overdrive/pcb_tests/test_proc/test_procedures.md

 6. Set the power supply to 0V.
 The oscilloscope should immediately show the pin at a value of +3.3V.
 7. Power off the control board and power supply.
 Disconnect the oscilloscope and attach J6.
 8. Repeat steps 5-6.
 When the power supply is at +5V, the spindle motor located in the center of the drive should not be spinning.
 At 0V, the spindle motor should be spinning.
+9. With the board powered off, attach another power supply to pin 2 (density) on J3 and set it to +5V.
+Leave pin 16 at ground.
+10. Power on the board.
+The drive should be spinning.
+11. Set the power suply from +5V to ground.
+The spindle motor's speed should decrease in response.
+12. Switch between ground and +5V several times, ensuring that the motor is able to switch between both speeds correctly.

 ## Manual Stepper Motor Input
 1. Program the FPGA device with the code found in pcb_tests/step_manual and replace it on the control board.